HalfElfAlistair/halfelfalistair.github.io/README.md

 ## Introduction

 My first repo, also a GitHub pages website.
 It's a page that should give you a better idea of who I am and what I've done.
+It was originally built as a static HTML & CSS page, back in 2019/2020.
+Having since learned and worked in React for a few years, I felt it would be right to convert it to that in 2025.

 ### Aims